ShlokBharadwaj/promptalley/README.md

-# Promptalley
+# promptalley

-PromptAlley is a platform for users to find and share prompts.
-Ever wondered seeing an AI-generated image and thought, "I wonder what prompt they used to get that result?"
-Worry no more.
+Promptalley is a platform for users to find and share prompts.
+Ever wondered seeing an AI-generated image and thought, ***"I wonder what prompt they used to get that result?"*** Worry no more.
 With Promptalley, users can share both text or image-based prompts.

 ## Live Demo